 Take control of your world, take control of your environment and take control of your people.

 The integration process, when done well, never really ends.
 It is a continuous unfolding of the new you and it can be a joy to engage in.
-For me integration is not something that I do, integration has become who I am.

 This is the journey of self-care, growth and evolution, or perhaps devolution.